Last Updated SEPTEMBER 2023

 • Step 1 – clean the surface with a detergent or soap and water.

-• Step 2 – follow that by disinfecting the surface using EPA-registered household disinfectants.
-The CDC also recommends providing disposable wipes so that commonly used surfaces (for example, doorknobs, keyboards, remote controls, desks) can be wiped down by employees before each use.
+• Step 2 – follow that by disinfecting the surface using appropriate disinfectants.
+It also recommended to provide disposable wipes so that commonly used surfaces (for example, doorknobs, keyboards, remote controls, desks) can be wiped down by employees before each use.

 4. What does the science say about how reusable cotton towels can bind and neutralize quaternary ammonium disinfectants?

 Poorly disinfected surfaces may serve as germ house, increasing the risk of germ transfer to people.
 This study observed that some reusable cotton towels reduced the performance by up to 85% of 3 common surface quaternary ammonium (QAC) disinfectants.
 Conversely, synthetic microfiber towels did not alter the disinfectant performance.
 The conclusion of the study suggests that the use of cotton towels with QAC-based disinfectants should be reconsidered.

 Disclaimer: Decreased Germicidal Activity of Commercially Available Disinfectants Containing Quaternary Ammonium Compounds when Exposed to Cotton Towels.
 American Journal of Infection Control.
 41 (10), 908-911.
 Sifuentes LY, CP Gerba, I Weart, K Engelbrecht, and DW Koenig.
 2013.

 5. How can paper towels help remove up to 77% of bacteria on hands after washing1?

 Studies suggest that paper towels can dry hands efficiently, remove bacteria effectively and cause less contamination of the washroom environment, according to a review article in Mayo Clinic Proceedings2.

 Additionally, the rubbing process of paper towels physically removes bacteria along with the moisture.